PhenomDevel/BlizzHUDTweaks/README.md

 - Toggle minimap icon: `/bht minimap`

 # Features
+## Class Resource
+You can
+- Scale the class resources
+- Change position based on Player Frame (Left, Right, Top, Bottom)
+- Hide the class resource

+You also can change the settings for the Totem Frame
 ## Mouseover Fade (action bars, frames)
 You can fade out most of the actions bars and frames for different scenarios.
 You can set different alpha values for `In Combat`, `Out of Combat`, and `In Resting Area`.
 You also can set the options globally and use them for each action bar/frame.